juliangamble/dialelo.github.io/content/introduction-to-csp-in-javascript.md

 The most common way of doing asynchronous computation in JavaScript has traditionally been continuation passing style, using callbacks for continuing async calls.
-This approach is prevalent in many of the APIs we use as JavaScript programmers, we can find examples in the browser, node, and many existing libraries.
+This approach is prevalent in many of the APIs we use as JavaScript programmers, we can find examples in the browser, node and many existing libraries.
 The error handling is done either accepting an error argument in the continuation or providing **two** continuations, one for succesful results and another for errors.

 For a contrived example, let's assume that we have to make two calls to asynchronous functions, one called `getUserToken`